WOLFRAM LANGUAGE TUTORIAL

 Press Tab or Enter, or click the displayed down arrow icon to access a list of templates for the current function.

 Alternatively, pressing Ctrl+Shift+ K after fully typing a function name will access the template list.

 Inserted function templates are fully editable text.
 Variables that require completion are represented by a yellow placeholder.
 The currently selected placeholder is highlighted in blue.
 Typing any character will replace the placeholder with that character.

 Use the Tab key to advance to the next placeholder.

 Note that while placeholders may describe a valid value, they are not part of the code.
 You must replace each placeholder to successfully evaluate your input.

 Similar to function templates, option templates are insertable and editable descriptions of options for a given function.
 A list of available option templates is invoked by typing , after the arguments.
 You may also be prompted to add options upon completion of a template.

 To insert an option template, select it with the arrow keys and then press Enter.
-You may also click on a suggestion to insert the option template.
+You may also click a suggestion to insert the option template.